-Difficult: The follow-up of the cohort is an example of a multistate model where a person can be in each of 4 possible states: "Alive and well", "Alive with cancer", "Dead from cancer" and "Dead from other causes".
+Difficult: The follow-up of the cohort is an example of a multistate set-up where a person can be in each of 4 possible states: "Alive and well", "Alive with cancer", "Dead from cancer" and "Dead from other causes".

-- 6. Draw four boxes, one for each state, and indicate with arrows the possible transitions between them. - 7.
-Indicate for each arrow how many transitions there were in the cohort. - 8.
-Indicate in the boxes, how many person-years was lived in each box. - 9.
+- 1. Draw four boxes, one for each state, and indicate with arrows the possible transitions between them. - 2.
+Indicate for each arrow how many transitions there were in the cohort. - 3.
+Indicate in the boxes, how many person-years was lived in each box. - 4.
 Identify the calculation of rates in this diagram.